glaParaBio/helminth-apollo-workshop-2025/tutorial/02-loading-data.md

 In order to make the evidence track data available to JBrowse, the `jbrowse_data/` is visible inside our running application as a directory called `data/` that is visible to JBrowse.
-Inside this directory, we have an RNA-seq file in CRAM format for each of the assemblies, as well as a file that shows synteny relationships between the two assemblies.
+Inside this directory, we have an IsoSeq file in bam format, as well as a file that shows synteny relationships between the two assemblies.
 This particular file was generated with `tblastx`.

 The first step is to get the JBrowse configuration stored in Apollo so we can update it.
 Run these commands: